 Cartons are most suitable for storing counter pharmaceuticals which come packaged in individual cartons.
 Cartons are usually manufactured from fiber boards and can be stored at room temperature.

-Pouches are the perfect solution for storing oddly shaped medical equipment.
+Stand up pouches are the perfect solution for storing oddly shaped medical equipment.
 Versatile in the material they’re made from, pouches can be manufactured to meet specific sterilisation standards.

 In order for pharmaceuticals to work properly, they need to be packaged in a way that protects their integrity and ensures an optimal shelf-life.
 The materials used for the medical packaging depends largely on the contents and their end use – injectables, lifesaving liquids, and medicine that needs to be easily accessible will all have different recommended packaging.